Crusader states: Levant

-During the late 10th and early 11th centuries, the Byzantine Empire had been on the offensive, recapturing Antioch in 969, after three centuries of Arab rule, and invading Syria.
-Turkic brigands and their Byzantine, also often ethnically Turkic, counterparts called akritai indulged in cross-border raiding.
-In 1071, while securing his northern borders during a break in his campaigns against the Fatimid Caliphate, Sultan Alp Arslan defeated Byzantine Emperor Romanos IV Diogenes at Manzikert.
+During the late 10th and early 11th centuries, the Byzantine Empire had been on the offensive, recapturing Antioch in 969 after three centuries of Arab rule and invading Syria.
+Turkic brigands and their Byzantine (often ethnically Turkic) counterparts called akritai indulged in cross-border raiding.
+In 1071, while securing his northern borders during a break in his campaigns against the Fatimid Caliphate, Sultan Alp Arslan defeated Byzantine Emperor Romanos IV Diogenes at the Battle of Manzikert.
 Romanos' capture and Byzantine factionalism that followed broke Byzantine border control.
 This enabled large numbers of Turkic warbands and nomadic herders to enter Anatolia.
 Alp Arslan's cousin Suleiman ibn Qutulmish seized Cilicia and entered Antioch in 1084.
-Two years later, he was killed in a conflict with the Great Seljuk Empire.
-Between 1092 and 1094, Nizam al-Mulk, the Sultan Malik-Shah, the Fatimid Caliph, Al-Mustansir Billah and the vizier Badr al-Jamali all died.
+Two years later, he was killed in a conflict with the Seljuk Empire.
+Between 1092 and 1094, Nizam al-Mulk, the Sultan Malik-Shah, the Fatimid Caliph Al-Mustansir Billah, and the vizier Badr al-Jamali all died.
 Malik-Shah's brother Tutush and the atabegs of Aleppo and Edessa were killed in the succession conflict, and Suleiman's son Kilij Arslan I revived his father's Sultanate of Rum in Anatolia.
 The Egyptian succession resulted in a split in the Ismā'īlist branch of Shia Islam.
 The Persian missionary Hassan-i Sabbah led a breakaway group, creating the Nizari branch of Isma'ilism.
 This was known as the New Preaching in Syria and the Order of Assassins in western historiography.
-The Order used targeted murder to compensate for their lack of military power.
+The order used targeted murder to compensate for their lack of military power.